sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ### Using a search table

-The table below has three columns, one for each of the three concepts in the research question.
+The table below has three columns, one for each of the three thematic elements in the research question.
 First, combine the synonymous keywords within each column with OR.
 Then combine the results from the three columns with AND.

 Example: "How has globalization affected social inequalities within the education system?"